IPORT contains our most-requested university data.

 Note: If your role at GSU requires you to have access/training on data other than Banner Student, please contact Joan Mooyin-Edwards or Nora Geer at: firstname.lastname@example.org to arrange a specialized training session.

-It is recommended that you take these classes in the following order after completing training requirements:
+It is required that you take these classes in the following order after completing training requirements: